Go on to Part Four

 Oct.
 26 Berlin, Germany Deutschland Halle

 Folk guitarist Leo Kottke went first, then Giant, both opening for Procol Harum.
+This show ran late, as GG didn’t finish their set until 1:00 A.M.

 Oct.
 27 Hamburg, Germany Congress Centrum